Pacatro/sicompiler/README.md

 > [!WARNING]
 > These project is not complete, don't hesitate to report any bug you find

-## How to use :pencil2:
+## :pencil2: How to use

 ### Instalation

 #### Using cargo

-You must have Rust installed with rustup: <https://www.rust-lang.org/es/tools/install>
+You must have [Rust](https://www.rust-lang.org/es/tools/install) installed with rustup:

 ```terminal
 cargo install sicompiler